Mr-Brendon/I2C_MASTER_to_Parallel_BUS/README.md

 HOW TO START:

 1) Open an HDL editor and insert I2C_MASTER.vhd and block1.vhd found in Design directory.
-2) To simulate the design, use the testbech found in sim directory
+2) To simulate the design, use the testbech found in sim directory.

 HOW TO IMPLEMENT I2C IN FPGA:

-1) Download GOWIN IDE (link below)
+1) Download GOWIN IDE (link below).
-2) Create New_FPGA_Project
+2) Create New_FPGA_Project.
-3) Insert target FPGA device (GW1NR-LV9QNC6/I5 for Tang Nano 9k board)
+3) Insert target FPGA device (GW1NR-LV9QNC6/I5 for Tang Nano 9k board).
-4) Create Physical Constrain file and insert Constrain.scr found on FPGA_Implementation
+4) Create Physical Constrain file and insert Constrain.scr found in FPGA_Implementation directory.
-5) Create VHDL file and insert I2C_MASTER_.vhd
+5) Create VHDL file and insert I2C_MASTER_.vhd found in Design directory.

 HOW TO IMPLEMENT STM32 CODE: